Español

 Promptly Seek Medical Attention

 Check to see if anyone needs urgent medical care.
-If anyone received severe injuries, please call 911 immediately to request professional assistance from qualified first responders, such as ambulance services or firefighters.
-The injured party may not recognize less-severe injuries for hours (or even days).
-If emergency medical personnel ask if you’re injured, simply say you are not sure, rather than no—then seek medical attention at your local emergency room or from your family physician.
+If anyone receives severe injuries, please call 911 immediately to request professional assistance from qualified first responders, such as ambulance services or firefighters.
+The injured party may not recognize less severe injuries for hours (or even days).
+If emergency medical personnel ask if you’re injured, simply say you are not sure rather than no—then seek medical attention at your local emergency room or from your family physician.
 Even low-impact accidents may cause serious and permanent injuries.

 Call the Police